This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Remember chia pets, the little plants you can grow from seed and shape with scissors?
 Same thing!

-Ultimate list of toppings
+Ultimate List of Toppings

 - Nuts - almonds, walnuts, and pecans.
 Toast the nuts for a more intense flavor.